 - 1 slice cake, tart or pastry

-- 4 ounces creamy dessert such as pudding or mousse
+- 4 ounces creamy desserts such as pudding or mousse

 - 5 ounces ice cream

 - When serving two of the above, reduce each by a little less than half.

 - Don't repeat the main ingredient.
 For example, don't serve a shrimp appetizer and shrimp the main dish.

 - Consider the colors of the food that will be served together and make sure there is variety.

 - Offer both hot and cold foods on a buffet.